WHAT IS MICROBLADING?

 Your microbladed brows may intensify in color and appear darker within the first and second week.
 This is normal so you should not be alarmed.
 It will gradually lighten by 30-40% and shrink slightly in size during the complete healing process.
 The shape on the surface may slightly change or shift due to pigment dissolving and will disappear as skin cells shed.
 You will experience portions of the brow scab or flake, please refrain from picking as this may alter the look of your desired brows.

-- Apply a small amount of Grapeseed Oil, Fractionated Coconut Oil or Aquaphor with a Q-Tip or clean hands when needed.
+Apply a small amount of Grapeseed Oil or Fractionated Coconut Oil with clean hands when needed.
 Proceed with applying a generous amount when itchy or flaking.